lukewilliams/xero-project-numbers/README.md

 Sometimes we need a way to simply and clearly organise projects based on an overall project ID, and the QU number is not suitable because a given project's lifetime might span multiple quotes.

-Since Xero doesn't have this functionality on its own, my workaround is to prepend a project number to the project name.
+Since Xero doesn't have this functionality on its own, my workaround is to prepend a project number to the project name, and I automate that through Apps Script and a Google Sheet to keep track.
+You can create a project in Xero as normal, and then in the background this script will add the project number, on an interval defined by a trigger.
+Depending on how soon after creating a project you need that number, you can set the trigger to run anywhere from every minute to once a week or so.